sciapp/gr/lib/grm/grplot/README.md

     - `downwardscap_color`: Defines the downward scap color of the error bars.
 The value of this parameter has to be an integer.
     - `upwardscap_color`: Defines the upward scap color of the error bars.
 The value of this parameter has to be an integer.

-      Note: If the error of the points is to be displayed, the last two columns of the data are used for the error.
+      Note: If the error of the points is to be displayed, the last two columns of each pair of three columns from the data are used for the error.
+This means for a dataset with eight columns that columns 2, 3, 5, 6 are used for the errorbars.
 The syntax of this parameter is:

    `error:{{errorbar_color:`color_index`},{downwardscap_color:`color_index`},{upwardscap_color:`color_index`}}`